calabash/DeviceAgent.iOS/CLASS_DUMP.md

 * http://stevenygard.com/projects/class-dump/
 * https://github.com/nygard/class-dump

-Remember that maintainers need to use the Calabash.keychain.
+Remember that maintainers need to use the TestCloudDev.keychain.
 Non-maintainers will need to update the code signing attributes from the Xcode UI.